Gervonte/gervonte/README.md

 📍 From 🇧🇸 The Bahamas | Currently based in the U.S.

 ### 🚀 What I'm Working On
-- Interview Prep Videos
+- Interview Prep Videos (for coding on camera practice!)
-- Music & Music-Related Software & Content
 - Personal Finance Tools
+- Music & Music-Related Software & Content (to inspire others)

 ### 🛠️ Tech Stack